BananaPuncher714/ZombieApocalypse/README.md

 # Zombie Apocalypse
-A recoded plugin by BananaPuncher714
+A reformed plugin by BananaPuncher714 - Much therapy
 ### What is this?
 Zombie Apocalypse is a recoded plugin based off of [this](https://dev.bukkit.org/projects/zombieapocalypse) plugin.
 It provides more customization and is easy to integrate with other people.
 (It also has tab completes).